Pressure mounts on UK to delay UN climate talks as delegates complain of vaccine gap – KION546

 Delegates who had registered for vaccination would begin receiving their first doses this week, his office told CNN.

-Not all civil society groups are calling for the talks to be delayed.
-The Climate Vulnerable Forum, which includes 48 members from Africa, Asia, the Caribbean, Latin America and the Pacific, said Tuesday that COP26 must happen in-person in November “with robust Covid-19 measures,” calling for “special support” for vulnerable developing countries.
+Not all civil society groups or vulnerable nations are calling for the talks to be delayed.
+The Climate Vulnerable Forum, which includes 48 member states from Africa, Asia, the Caribbean, Latin America and the Pacific, said Tuesday that COP26 must happen in-person in November “with robust Covid-19 measures,” calling for “special support” for vulnerable developing countries.

 “This is the most important meeting for the future of the planet and it cannot wait,” it said.